JumpLink/NetflixController/README.md

 * Search for media using virtual keyboard
 * See current actions in the hints bar at the bottom of the viewport
 * Choose options when watching interactive media like Black Mirror Bandersnatch
+* Automatic controller detection with support for 14+ controller types
-* Choose your button icons (Xbox 360 / Xbox One / PS3 / PS4)
+* Choose your button icons (Xbox 360/One/Series, PS3/4/5, Switch, Steam Deck, Steam Controller, Stadia, Luna, Ouya, Wii, Wii U)
 * Test your gamepad mapping in the browser icon popup
 * Customize your experience in the extension options